BI hits Budget chief for ‘misinformation’

 They said opening new vacant positions is not the solution as it will not address the main problem of the low salaries of BI personnel.

-Earlier, Diokno said many past Presidents tried to correct the allegedly corrupt system on the continued use of ELF but were all unsuccessful because “they were blackmailed by these BI employees.”
+Earlier, Diokno said past presidents tried to correct the allegedly corrupt system on the continued use of ELF but were all unsuccessful because “they were blackmailed by these BI employees.”

 Diokno added that the Duterte administration would not allow itself to be taken hostage by such manipulation, citing as an example the air controllers strike in the United States during the time of the then-President Ronald Reagan.